Want a perfectly sculpted back? Start doing some lat pulldowns and you will get there fast.

 Keep your core tight, shoulders up and chest out.
 Pull the band out by extending the arms to either side.

 Your arms should be fully extended out on either side of your body at the end of the movement.
-Return your arms to starting position to complete a rep.
+Return your arms to the starting position to complete a rep. Keep in mind that you can do a single arm extension as well to get the lat working individually on each side.

 You can increase the challenge by using heavier and thicker resistance bands.